knightedcodemonkey/metrics/README.md

 # metrics 📝
 The use or study of poetic meters; prosody.
+In this case, spurts separated by a decade.